Key Takeaways

 - 86 conservative management cases: only 16.3% needed >4 unit transfusion vs. 59% in the hysterectomy group22

-- 88.9% subsequent pregnancy rate after conservative treatment
+- 88.9% subsequent pregnancy rate after conservative treatment40

 - Co-author of the FIGO consensus guidelines on PAS management